csengineer13/dannyrb.com/_posts/2015-11-05-the-template-tag-a-refresher.markdown

 twitterimg: 	"http://dannyrb.com/assets/the-template-tag-a-refresher/twitter-final-jpg.jpg"
 ---

 The `<template>` specification was [introduced in 2011](https://fronteers.nl/congres/2011/sessions/web-components-and-model-driven-views-alex-russell), along with the other three specs that make up WebComponents.
 Since then, `<template>` has become a part of the [W3C Living Document](http://www.w3.org/TR/html5/scripting-1.html#the-template-element), and has full support in Chrome, Firefox, Opera, Safari, and Android.
-To boot, Edge has just announced [upcomming support](https://dev.modern.ie/platform/status/templateelement/).
+To boot, Edge has just announced [upcoming support](https://dev.modern.ie/platform/status/templateelement/).

 In light of that announcement, let's refresh (: